CASE

 Information Sent to Courts

-If safeguarded
+If safeguard

 case information is sent electronically to the court, ORSIS will block the